on the Federal Income Taxation of Dealer Owned Warranty Companies (“DOWCs”) under the Internal Revenue Code and Regulations

 Question 1: How is an insurance company taxed for federal income tax purposes, and at what tax rate?

 If a DOWC meets the definition of an insurance company (as discussed below), it will be treated as a “per se” corporation for federal income tax purposes.
 Treas.
 Reg.
 Section 301.7701-2(b)(4).
 As a C corporation, its taxable income (as calculated in the case of a non-life insurance company pursuant to the rules of part II of subchapter L of the Internal Revenue Code [“IRC”]) is taxed annually at regular corporate income tax rates pursuant to IRC Section 831(a).
-Under current law applicable for 2020, IRC Section 11(b) sets the corporate income tax rate at 21%.
+Under current law, the corporate tax rate (as amended by the Tax Cuts and Jobs Act in 2017 and set forth in IRC Section 11(b)) remains at 21%.

 Question 2: What is the definition of an insurance company for federal income tax purposes?